 - Germans Love David Hasselhoff: While the series tanked so hard in Japan that ratings data wasn't even released for it, the series has enjoyed a respectable amount of fame in America thanks to the recently revived Toonami picking up the show, with Viz Media picking up the manga rights after Tokyopop stopped translating it due to them going bankrupt.

-- Keep Circulating The Manga: Not many people knew about the manga when it came out, and due to poor sales, was canceled after five volumes when Tokyopop restructured, which canon-wise is roughly the same time the anime wrapped up.
+- Keep Circulating the Tapes: Not many people knew about the manga when it came out, and due to poor sales, was canceled after five volumes when Tokyopop restructured, which canon-wise is roughly the same time the anime wrapped up.
 Unfortunate, considering that when the revived Toonami showcased the anime upon its re-launch, interest in the series soared, forcing those wanting to see what happens next to resort to scanlations.

 - Name's the Same: Mockingbird's voice actor.
 No, that's not THE Ryan Reynolds.